felixala/SpringRestCrud/README.md

 download/clone the project
 prepare the database
-import in MySQL the self-contained file that comes with the project - demo-rest-jersey-spring / src / main / resources / input_data / DumpRESTdemoDB.sql
+import in MySQL the self-contained file that comes with the project - SpringRestCrud/SpringRestCrud/SQL username/root - rest_demo/password
-username/password - rest_demo/rest_demo

 In case you want to test the application with some dummy data and without using any client application, you can do that using Chrome's Postman - REST Client.
 Make sure to set content-type: application/json when sending form data in JSON format to the service.